chunkyguy/chunkyguy.github.io/_posts/2014-10-30-add-some-perspective-to-your-uiviews.md

 describes the axis.
 For angle we’ve another property.
 The final rotation is calculated from both rotation and angle.

-Why do we need the Camera object?
+Why do we need the `Camera` object?
 It’s because the final image is calculated after considering the camera object.
 Think of you shooting a frog leaping.
 The final captured motion depends on both the leap of the frog and the motion of your camera.

 With that setup, lets see what can we build now.
-With a little experiment on the fov, camera’s eyeZ and the transform angle.
+With a little experiment on the `fov`, camera’s eyeZ and the transform angle.

 ``` swift
 func applyPerspective()